 2. There’re more people signing up on weekends.
 Starting Friday and all throughout the weekend I get a lot of people added to my account.
 Ironically, I don’t post anything over the weekend because I want to give myself a break.
 Still, there’re quite a few people joining.

-3. My list has grown considerable (I’ve gained close to 80 new subscribers in the first month – not the exact number because I really wasn’t keeping track of that).
+3. My list has grown considerably.
 This is true, but I had to tweak my subscription campaigns a bit.
 At first I posted a link in my bio an invitation to sign up.
 That didn’t work that well.

 Then I added personal invitations (selfie-videos) telling people what they would get if they signed up, and that worked like magic.
 Another thing that helped was running free events and posting the previews of what I was planning to send out in an email that particular week.